 - Restricts access to tobacco products by non-employees.

-The goal of this Act is to decrease access to tobacco products for youth and ultimately end illegal tobacco sales to and use by minors in Pennsylvania.
-In response to this Act, the Pennsylvania Department of Health conducts compliance checks at tobacco retailers across the state to make sure tobacco products are not sold to minors.
+The goal of this Act is to decrease access to tobacco products for youth and ultimately end illegal tobacco sales to and use by individuals under 21 years of age in Pennsylvania.
+In response to this Act, the Pennsylvania Department of Health conducts compliance checks at tobacco retailers across the state to make sure tobacco products are not sold to underage purchasers.

-To report a tobacco retailer selling tobacco products to minors, email the Pennsylvania Department of Health at
+To report a tobacco retailer selling tobacco products to underage purchasers, email the Pennsylvania Department of Health at

 Include the following information in your email: